NHLOCAL/AiTimeline/_data/timeline.md

 ## March
 - **Midjourney v5** is launched.
-- OpenAI's **GPT-4** model is partially released, featuring multimodal image analysis and improved multi-language support.
+- OpenAI's **GPT-4** model is partially released, featuring multimodal image analysis and improved multi-language support. (*special*)
 - Google releases the AI chat **Bard** in a limited capacity, based on the LaMDA language model.

 ## April